PeterMosmans/ansible-role-dokuwiki/README.md

 ```

-**dokuwiki_preconfigure**: When true, apply configuration templates to preconfigure Dokuwiki.
-If not specified or false, Dokuwiki will be 'unconfigured'.
-See below in the preconfigure chapter which variables can be used in the configuration templates.
+**dokuwiki_provision**: When true, apply configuration templates to provision Dokuwiki.
+If not specified or false, Dokuwiki will be unprovisioned, a default installation.
+See below in the provisioning chapter which variables can be used in the configuration templates.
-Note that when this variable is true, it will (re-)template and overwrite the Dokuwiki configuration.
+Note that when this variable is true, it will (re-)template and overwrite the current Dokuwiki configuration.

 The following configuration files are templated:
 - `/conf/acl.auth.php`